 Do Not Be Impulsive When Answering Questions

 Different hiring managers speak at different speeds.
 Allow the hiring manager to complete the question and listen to each and every word carefully.
 Some questions start off similar to other questions, but demand different responses.

 For example, an employer might ask you, "What skills do you have to deal with a customer?"
 Here, if you listen to only the first part, that is, "What skills do you have…?" you will end up giving a wrong answer.

 Wait a few seconds after the employer stops speaking to make sure you heard the complete question.
 Create a mental list of points to include in your response.
 Do not wander off the point, and answer directly, covering all main points of the questions.
 Be sure to answer all parts of the employer's question.

 Respond By Stating Your Key Points

 Repeat them 2-3 times while answering the question.
 Explain how you have applied these points in your previous jobs.
 Finish your answer by reiterating these points.
 This will highlight your skills and reinforce your case to the employer as the ideal person for the job.

-Even if you are good in creative things for instance; graphic designing, can write an essay, event planning and so on, then you should definitely let them know about your extraordinary skills.
-The interviewer spends a good amount of time with each candidate before finalizing one of them.
+If you are good in creative things like graphic designing, essay writing, event planning and so on, then you should definitely let them know about your extraordinary skills.
+It's important to leave the interviewer with a lasting impression.